 (It's why mountains have snowcaps.)
 At any given time and place, the lapse rate varies considerably,

-but, on average, it is about 6.5°C per km of altitude (greater for dry air, less for very humid
+but, on average, it is about 6.5°C per km of altitude (greater for dry air, less for very humid air).

-air).
 Greenhouse warming is generally expected to slightly reduce the average temperature vs. altitude

-increase radiative energy losses to space, thus reducing overall warming.
+That should increase radiative energy losses to space, thus reducing overall warming.

-Physicist Clive Best discusses lapse rate feedback
+Physicist Clive Best discusses lapse rate feedback here, and

-- Rock weathering feedback.
+Weathering Feedback.
 Atmospheric CO2 dissolves in raindrops, forming weak carbonic acid,

 which causes chemical weathering of wollastonite and similar silicate rocks.
 That chemical process

 removes CO2 from the rainwater, and hence from the atmosphere, and the process accelerates at

 Higher atmospheric CO2 accelerates that CO2 removal

 process two ways: it increases carbonic acid content in rainwater, slightly lowering the water's